Fifteen Core Issues the Country Must Face

 - Elections – Guarantee that all citizens 18 and older have the right to vote without barriers and establish universal voter registration.
 Guarantee that all candidates have the right to be heard in open debates and to run with low-threshold ballot access laws.
 Count all votes in a transparent method open to the public.
 Institute new voting systems so that more than majority views are represented, e.g. proportional representation; and voting systems that avoid voting based on fear of the greater evil, e.g. instant run-off or ranked choice voting.
 Create a level playing field by funding public elections with public dollars and clean election laws.
 Require that all donations directly and indirectly to elections should be transparent, i.e. no anonymous funding of elections.

-- Criminal Justice and Prisons – end stop and frisk and other racial profiling police practices and respect constitutional rights against search and seizure, right to counsel and against self-incrimination.
+- Criminal Justice and Prisons – end stop and frisk and other racial profiling police practices that lead to police harassment, brutality and even killings of civilians; respect constitutional rights against search and seizure, right to counsel and against self-incrimination.
 End the drug war and adopt a public health, evidence-based drug policy that respects individual rights and does not rely on law enforcement.
 End private for-profit prisons, end mandatory sentencing, recognize prisoners have the right to humane and just conditions with a focus on rehabilitation and reintegration into society and abolish the death penalty.
 Police need to protect the right to peaceably assemble to redress grievances and the right to Freedom of Speech without infiltration or other police practices that undermine those rights.

 - Healthcare – Create a national, universal and publicly financed comprehensive health system, i.e. improved Medicare for All, which provides full health coverage throughout life with no out-of-pocket costs.
 Promote wellness in public policy.
 Recognize that health is a human right not a commodity.